Our Services

 The good news: B12 deficiency is usually treatable once identified.

 If you're experiencing symptoms like fatigue, tingling, or difficulty conceiving, don't ignore them.
-Use Ubie's free AI-powered Vitamin B12 Deficiency symptom checker to assess your symptoms quickly, and follow up with a qualified healthcare professional for proper testing.
+Use Ubie's free AI symptom checker to quickly assess what might be going on with your health, and follow up with a qualified healthcare professional for proper testing.

 Most importantly, speak to a doctor about any symptoms that feel severe, persistent, or life-threatening.
 Early evaluation and treatment can prevent long-term complications and may improve your chances of a healthy pregnancy.